djsudduth/keep-it-markdown/README.md

 KIM markdown note exports seem to import into Notion successfully.
 However, Notion STILL fails to import linked image attachments (which seems to be a general Notion md import problem at this time).
 Notion also ties underlying ids to any cross-linked notes so that there is no automated cross-linking when importing (future feature).
 Also, tags are not supported in Notion so Keep labels will just be text hashtags within the note which are searchable.

 ## Joplin Use
 KIM markdown note exports also import very well into Joplin.
 Using the -j flag will add Keep labels as Joplin front matter to add them as tags.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them.
-However, wikilinks are not supported in Joplin's manual markdown import.
+However, wikilinks are not supported in Joplin's manual markdown import and front matter tags are not supported on import.

 ## Typora Use
 KIM tries to adhere to strict markdown to be as compatible as possible.
 No issues have been discovered using Typora on KIM markdown exports.